 The process is lengthy and complex, potentially involving various government agencies.
 Sponsorship includes filing ETA Form 9089, Application for Permanent Employment Certification, with the Department of Labor, and Form I-140, Immigrant Petition for Alien Worker, with the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS), and fulfilling the requirements as mandated by Department of Labor and immigration regulations in employment-based cases.

-For questions regarding Temple University Sponsorship of International Employees and Faculty please contact Karen Ward (for Main Campus Positions) in Human Resources at 215-204-3317 or Katie Shannon (for Hospital Positions) in TUHS Human Resources at 215-707-3135.
+For questions regarding Temple University Sponsorship of International Employees and Faculty please contact Karen Ward (for Main Campus Positions) in Human Resources at 215-204-3317 or Brenna Woods (for Hospital Positions) in TUHS Human Resources at 215-707-3135.

 Who Will Temple Sponsor?